Direct Answer

 Client deliverableAEO audit report + validated schemaBrand authority strategy document

-AEO PRO Lab handles the AEO layer — the repeatable production workflow for turning service pages into answer-ready, schema-validated, client-reportable assets.
+AEO Pro Lab handles the AEO layer — the repeatable production workflow for turning service pages into answer-ready, schema-validated, client-reportable assets.
 See how it works →

 To understand how AI retrieval systems decide what to cite from a service page, see how AI Overviews work.
 To start implementing, go to the AEO checklist for service pages.